Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > ALGOL quotes

-My opinion is that languages such as Basic offer an easy EINSTIEG to newbies and NUBs (i even stated this in my [LN REMINISCENCE](LN-view.md))
+My opinion is that languages such as Basic offer an easy get in to newbies and NUBs (i even stated this in my [LN REMINISCENCE](LN-view.md))

 </details>